 At UNE, all students are required to live on campus for three years.
-The University believes that residence hall living is an important aspect of the entire University program.
-A residence hall is a vital community: alive with a diversity of people, ideas, goals, needs, and most importantly, a commitment to sharing.
-The University believes that freshman experience is particularly critical to a positive transition to UNE.
-Sharing in a vibrant living community and programming with other UNE freshman is an essential component to the residential program.
+We believe that residence hall living is an important aspect of the entire University experience.
+A residence hall is a vital community — alive with a diversity of people, ideas, goals, needs, and — most importantly — a commitment to sharing.
+We believe the first-year experience is particularly critical to a positive transition to UNE.
+Sharing in a vibrant living community and programming with other first-year students is an essential component to the residential program.

-To substantiate the need for assistance, we require clear current comprehensive documentation of limitations in function or performance, specifically as it relates to housing.
+To substantiate the need for assistance, we require clear, current, comprehensive documentation of limitations in function or performance, specifically as it relates to housing.
 Substantiated need is constituted by a severe and chronic disabling condition that has been well documented by an appropriate and qualified professional.
-The disabling condition must significantly restrict access to the residential educational environment and/or residential activities unless reasonable reasonable accommodations are provided.
+The condition must significantly restrict access to the residential educational environment and/or residential activities unless reasonable accommodations are provided.

 How to Apply for Housing Accommodations

-3. The Student Access Center will set up a time for the student to come in for an interview to gather additional information.
+- The Student Access Center will set up a time for you to come in for an interview.

-5. The Director/Coordinator of the Student Access Center provides written notification of a decision to the student and Residential Life.
+- The director/coordinator of the center provides written notification of a decision you and Office of Housing and Residential/Commuter Life.

-When a request for a housing accommodation is denied, the student may appeal this decision, following the Student Appeal Policy and Procedure.
+When a request for a housing accommodation is denied, you may appeal this decision, following the Student Appeal Policy and Procedure.